 Constantly work on your business plan.

-Everybody will tell you that you need a business plan before you start your business.
+Everybody will tell you you need a business plan before starting your business.
 They are right.
-You really do need one.
+You do need one.
 A business plan is a document where you write down in detail the objectives of your business, how you plan on doing things, and your goals.
-It is basically a roadmap of your company.
+It is a roadmap for your company.

 There are several parts of a business plan that you need to know.
-However, the most important one is the executive summary which is the first thing you need to write.
-This summarizes what your business is, who is your target market, your marketing, and sales plan, financial projections, and strategies.
+However, the most important one is the executive summary which is the first thing you must write.
+This summarizes what your business is, who is your target market, your marketing and sales plan, financial projections, and strategies.

 A good business plan is one that you continuously improve as you go along with your business.
 It is not the be-all and end-all of your business.
 You can update it as often as you need for a better fit for your organization.

-A niche market is a segment of a broader market that has its own particular needs, demands, and preferences.
+A niche market is a broader segment with particular needs, demands, and preferences.
 Instead of marketing to everyone, you target a specific audience to market your business.

-The focus here is to sell to an underserved and unnoticed large market that has specific needs not available in the industry.
-You should also be accessible to the target niche for you to be profitable.
+The focus here is to sell to an underserved and unnoticed large market with specific needs unavailable in the industry.
+You should also be accessible to the target niche to be profitable.

-If you want your business to be successful, you need to set goals and track them.
+If you want your business to succeed, you must set and track goals.
 Goal setting will give you a clear picture of what you want, what you need to do, and how you will accomplish them.
 Be as specific as possible and commit to it.

-You can start with short-term goals by figuring out what you want to accomplish in the next weeks or the next three months.
+You can start with short-term goals by determining your goals in the following weeks or the next three months.
 Break down each one into actionable tasks and measure your progress regularly.
-You can also do long-term goals which you plan to accomplish in the next five years or so and follow the same steps as your short-term goals.
+You can also do long-term goals you plan to accomplish in the next five years and follow the same steps as your short-term goals.

-Consider where your target market is located and if you need to be in close proximity to them.
+Consider where your target market is and if you need to be near them.

-If you are in the retail industry, you cannot be on the 3rd or 4th floor of a building.
+If you are in the retail industry, you cannot be on the 3rd or 4th floor.
 You need to be on the ground floor where other retail shops are.
 Consider your employees and clients as well.
 The building structure must be sound and up to building codes and standards.

 Having competition nearby has its advantages and disadvantages.
-Clients have more choices if the same shops or restaurants are nearby.
-But if there are too many in the same location, you are better off finding a new location.
+In addition, clients have more choices if the same shops or restaurants are nearby.
+But if too many are in the exact location, you are better off finding a new location.

 Your location must be accessible to your employees, clients, vendors, and suppliers.
-Consider one with ample parking and loading and unloading space if you need it.
+Consider one with ample parking and loading and unloading space if needed.

 Local ordinance and zoning

 Your business must be allowed in the area of your location.
-There are certain locations where some businesses are not allowed to operate.
-Make sure that you are updated on the ordinance and zoning of your target area.
+There are specific locations where some businesses are not allowed to operate.
+Ensure you are updated on the ordinance and zoning of your target area.